 For example, if you’re taking a group photo and image 23 is the best one overall, but Sam and Dianne have their eyes closed, you could go to a photo where they do have their eyes open, and then copy/paste it into the better photo.
 Problem solved!

-Merging multiple images together is one of the top features in favor of PS in the Lightroom vs Photoshop discussion.
+Merging multiple images together is one of the top features in favor of PS in the Lightroom against Photoshop discussion.
 Almost any process that requires more than one exposure can be accomplished in PS.
-Focus stacking is a technique used in close-up photography, but can also be employed for architectural photography to mimic the results of using a tilt-shift lens.
+Focus stacking is a technique used in close-up digital photography, but can also be employed for architectural digital photography to mimic the results of using a tilt-shift lens.

 Stitching images together for a panorama is also a great Photoshop feature.
 Another shooting and stitching technique we can do in PS is “ghosting.”
 Ghosting is when we take multiple images of the same subject over a period of time, look for differences amongst the images (like people or vehicles moving through the area), and remove (ghost) the elements that are different.
 This editing technique takes some effort and has a lot of layers, but it’s a really cool effect for creating images of popular attractions without people in the final picture.

 Text & Other Creative Projects

 Adding text to an image is a Photoshop function that is great for making signs, flyers, album/book covers, business reports, or anything that needs the wording added to images.
 PS has a wide of variety of fonts, actions, and tools that enhance this useful feature.

 Photoshop can also be used for non-photographic designing, especially when combined with Adobe Illustrator or other graphic design programs.
 The sky is the limit.